top of page

 Ranking Member, Subcommittee on Trade, House Ways and Means Committee

-But Washington still mostly believes trade should be free, the dollar should float, and that innovation comes from the private sector.
+The U.S. is losing the international competition for good jobs and high-value industries because most of official Washington believes trade should be free, the dollar should float, and that innovation is the responsibility of the private sector alone.

-Trump and Biden have enacted some elements, but America now needs something systematic and comprehensive, including more tariffs, a competitive
+Trump and Biden have enacted some of its elements, but it needs to be made systematic and comprehensive, including tariffs to protect key industries, a competitive exchange rate, and federal support for commercialization—not just invention—of new technologies.

-Timely, meticulously researched, and bipartisan, this book replaces misunderstandings about industrial policy with lucid explanations of its underlying economic theory, the tools that implement it, and its successes (and failures) in America and abroad.
+lucid explanations of its underlying economic theory, the tools that implement it, and its successes (and failures) in America and abroad.

 Marc Fasteau